zambezi/grid-components/man/cell-selection.md

 cells.selected([ { row, column }, { row, column }])
 cells.active({ row, column})

-target.call(table)  // table must be redraw once the component has been
+target.call(table)  // table must be redrawn once the component has been
                     // reconfigured with the new selection
 ```